 Introduction to playwriting: Marxist Perspectives

 Playwriting is a fun, dynamic, and communally minded form of storytelling.
-In writing for live theatre, you forge a connection between actor and audience that is far more visceral and present than in film or TV.
-Around the world for hundreds of years, playwrights have wielded that connection to show their audiences the human condition as it is, and as it should be.
-If you have ever felt that you have a story to tell, please join me in this course.
+The intimacy and immediacy of live theatre allows for a connection between actor and audience not possible in film or TV.
+Around the world and across time, playwrights have wielded that connection to show their audiences the human condition both as it is and as it should be.
+If you have ever felt that you have a story to tell, please join this course.

 In this ten week course, we will: